JamesDuffey/Cloud1/README.md

 # Cloud1
 Introduction to Cloud infrustructure using the Google Cloud Platform.

-> The hosted WordPress site will be hosted at http://34.120.72.170//.
+> The WordPress site will be hosted at http://34.120.72.170//.
 The site will only be up during evalutaion.

 ## Requirements:
 - 2 instances have to be running at all times.